ket-rivers/multi-rename/README.md

 This is my first ruby script, not very refined but it works.
+I made it especialy to rename/ organize my music collection.